LUMIZYME- alglucosidase alfa injection, powder, for solution

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-Two multicenter, open-label clinical trials were conducted in 39 infantile-onset Pompe disease patients, ages 1 month to 3.5 years old.
+Two multicenter, open-label clinical trials (Trials 1 and 2) [see Clinical Studies (14.1)] were conducted in 39 patients with infantile-onset Pompe disease (IOPD), aged 1 month to 3.5 years old.
 Approximately half of the patients (54%) were male.
-Patients were treated with alglucosidase alfa 20 or 40 mg/kg every other week for periods ranging from 1 to 106 weeks (mean: 61 weeks).
+Patients were treated with intravenous alglucosidase alfa 20 or 40 mg/kg every other week for periods ranging from 1 to 106 weeks (mean: 61 weeks).

 The most serious adverse reactions reported with alglucosidase alfa treatment included anaphylaxis and acute cardiorespiratory failure.

-Table 2 summarizes all adverse reactions occurring in ≥5% of patients (2 or more patients) treated with alglucosidase alfa in clinical trials described above.
+Table 2 summarizes all adverse reactions that occurred in ≥5% of patients (2 or more patients) treated with alglucosidase alfa in clinical trials described above.

-Table 2: Adverse Reactions that Occurred in at Least 5% of Infantile-Onset Patients Treated with Alglucosidase Alfa in Clinical Trials
+Table 2: Adverse Reactions that Occurred in at Least 5% of Alglucosidase Alfa-Treated Infantile-Onset Patients in Trials 1 and 2

 Number of Patients